stac-utils/pystac-client/docs/quickstart.rst

-Collection searches can also use multiple filters like this example search for collections that include the term ``"biomass`` and have a spatial extent that intersects Scandinavia.
+Collection searches can also use multiple filters like this example search for collections that include the term ``"biomass"`` and have a spatial extent that intersects Scandinavia.

 .. code-block:: console

-    $ stac-client collections ${STAC_API_URL} --q biomass --bbox 0.09 54.72 33.31 71.36  --matched
+    $ stac-client collections https://emc.spacebel.be --q biomass --bbox 0.09 54.72 33.31 71.36  --matched
-    4 items matched
+    43 items matched

 Since most STAC APIs have not yet implemented the collection search extension, ``pystac-client`` will perform a limited client-side